pgailinas/videoqa-representation-comparison/README.md

 Video evidence is segmented into structured evidence units that serve as inputs for representation learning, latent feature generation, and VideoQA experimentation.

+Development subset experiments are used during parameter optimization to reduce computational cost.
+Final experimental results are generated using full-dataset execution with optimized configurations.

 ## Experimental Hypothesis

 The primary research hypothesis is: